Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 ## Next steps

 ### Client libraries supporting authentication with Azure Identity

-Currently the following client libraries support authenticating with `TokenCredential` and the Azure Identity library.
-You can learn more about their use, and find additional documentation on use of these client libraries along samples with can be found in the links below.
+Many of the client libraries listed [here](https://azure.github.io/azure-sdk/releases/latest/dotnet.html) support authenticating with `TokenCredential` and the Azure Identity library.

-- [Azure.Messaging.EventHubs][eventhubs_client_library]
-- [Azure.Security.KeyVault.Keys][keys_client_library]
-- [Azure.Security.KeyVault.Secrets][secrets_client_library]
-- [Azure.Storage.Blobs][blobs_client_library]
-- [Azure.Storage.Queues][queues_client_library]
+There you will also find links where you can learn more about their use, including additional documentation and samples.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.